rameshKrSah/rameshKrSah.website.old/_posts/2019-01-06-Activation Functions in Artificial Neural Networks.md

 ---
 title: "Activation Functions in Artificial Neural Networks"
 date: 2019-01-06
 tags: [machine_learning]
+categories:
+  - machine learning
+classes: wide
 ---

 In artificial neural networks, the activation function of a node defines the output of that node, or "neuron", given a